EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 What is the minimum deposit for a UAE mortgage?

 For expats buying a first property under AED 5 million, the CBUAE requires at least 20% of the property value as a deposit (80% max LTV).
-UAE nationals also get 80% LTV on a first property under AED 5M.
-For properties at AED 5 million or above, expats need 35% and nationals need 30%.
+UAE nationals get 85% LTV on a first property up to AED 5M.
+For properties above AED 5 million, expats need 30% and nationals need 25%.
 These limits are set by CBUAE Circular 31/2013.

 What is EIBOR and why does it matter?

 EIBOR is the Emirates Interbank Offered Rate.
-The 3-month EIBOR, currently at 3.69% (CBUAE, March 2026), is the benchmark for most variable and post-fixed-period mortgage pricing in the UAE.
+The 3-month EIBOR, currently at 3.91%, is the benchmark for most variable and post-fixed-period mortgage pricing in the UAE.
 Your mortgage rate after any initial fixed period is calculated as EIBOR plus a fixed margin set by your bank (typically 1.25% to 1.75%).
 When EIBOR moves, your payment moves with it.

 Can I negotiate my mortgage rate?